CALL FOR ABSTRACTS FOR THE WORKSHOP:

 Considering the historical and current meanings of traceability, this workshop asks what it means to inhabit an era when the trace—whether biometric, archival, atmospheric, or algorithmic—has become the dominant mode of epistemic and political organization.

 The workshop is not merely about what can be traced, but also about what resists tracing—the unarchivable, the ephemeral, the withdrawn.
-Our aim is not to just collect papers but to convene a conversation—across disciplines, temporalities, and practices—on what traceability is and does.
+Our aim is to convene a conversation—across disciplines, temporalities, and practices—on what traceability is and does.

 An interdisciplinary exercise